MPiotrowska/mini-airbnb/README.md

-# WindBnb (Airbnb Simple Version)
+# WindBnb

 This project is a simplified version of Airbnb.
+During the project's first iteration, I partly followed the Figma designs that were provided by the [Dev challenges project ideas page](https://devchallenges.io/challenges/3JFYedSOZqAxYuOCNmYD).

-I started working on this as part of the [Dev challenges project ideas](https://devchallenges.io/challenges/3JFYedSOZqAxYuOCNmYD), but eventually decided to add a bit of the original Airbnb homepage design, that includes a full-width hero section (screenshot below).
+After deployment, I decided to reiterate and added a full-width hero section as seen in Airbnb's homepage (screenshot below).

+## 📰 User Stories

+  - I can see a list of properties
+  - I can see property card with a name, rating, apartment type, and super host
+  - I can open filter drawer
+  - I can filter properties by location and number of guests
+  - I can see pages following given designs

 ## Live Link

 The site is hosted on Netlify and you can visit it [here](https://mini-airbnb.netlify.app/).

+## Project Management

+To track the progress of all subsequent iterations, I decided to use [Github's own Kanban style board](https://github.com/MPiotrowska/mini-airbnb/projects/1) and automate the process using pull requests.

-## Designs
+## 🎨 Designs

 ##### Airbnb Homepage | (Design 1)